 We'd traveled out to the town of Kochkor by bus, then further still into the mountains, stopping at a remote yurt camp.

-Before us lay a spread of food – bread, jams, cream, chocolates and lollies.
+Before us lay a spread of food – bread, jams, cream, chocolates, and lollies.
 These were only the appetizers.

 Soon steaming plates of plov were brought out – rice with beef, carrots, garlic, and onions, served spicily.

 I picked a pretty buckskin gelding, who I later christened “Tortoise” due to his extremely (and sometimes frustratingly) slow and steady gait.

 That done, I just had to manage to stay on my horse for the next ten hours, and I could call the ride a success.

 These were peppered with livestock and the occasional yurt or renovated train carriage, used by the local shepherds as their home for the summer seasons.
 From there, we crossed into mountainous terrain.

 We were to put complete faith in our horses, who knew the path well and picked their way across the sides of the mountains with precision.

-After riding for the better part of the day, we made it to our camp for the night – a collection of three yurts, tucked into the hills.
+After riding for the better part of the day, we made it to our camp for the night – a collection of three yurts tucked into the hills.

-I dismounted, stumbled about on my legs until they stopped feeling like jelly and entered the yurt to tuck into our second feast for the day.
+I dismounted, stumbled about on my legs until they stopped feeling like jelly, and entered the yurt to tuck into our second feast for the day.

 It was here that we first tried kumys – a Kyrgyz drink made from fermented mare's milk.
-I was told that the drink is an acquired taste, but I took to it immediately.
+I was told that the drink was an acquired taste, but I took to it immediately.